 - Choice of international airports, with new terminal in Dar es Salaam.

 6. Invest with certainty with dedicated support in a stable and supported business environment

 Dedicated technical unit to help apparel exporters locate and expand operations.

 - Attractive investment incentives.

 - Tanzania Investment Centre – www.tic.co.tz.

 7. Look to the future with extensive infrastructural investment programme

 - Upgrading and extending national road network.

-- Finishing new high capacity 3rd terminal at Julius Nyerere International Airport (DSM).
+- New high-capacity 3rd terminal is up and running at Julius Nyerere International Airport (DSM).

 - Modernisation and extension of freight bearing rail network.